 Yes, I offer sliding scale rates to ensure that therapy services are accessible to clients regardless of their financial status.
-This will be done on a case by case basis and I'd be happy chat about this further during your free phone consultation.
+This will be done on a case-by-case basis and I'd be happy to chat about this further during your free phone consultation.

 Will my insurance/health benefit cover your services?